-For more than eight decades, broadcasters have been the spirit and backbone of America's favorite pastime.
-Whether it be a whole family gathering around the radio to hear Mel Allen's description of Mickey Mantle homer to today's remote control-wielding fan flipping from ESPN's Jon Miller to Fox’s Joe Buck, no other medium has had the power to consistently bring a nation together like baseball's welcome beckoner of a thousand afternoons.
+For more than nine decades, broadcasters have been the spirit and backbone of America's favorite pastime.
+Whether it be a whole family gathering around the radio to hear Mel Allen's depiction of a Mickey Mantle homer to today's remote control-wielding fan flipping from Fox’s Joe Buck to The Baseball Network’s Bob Costas, no other medium has had the power to consistently bring a nation together like baseball's welcome beckoner of a thousand afternoons.

-Baseball expert Curt Smith's monumental work, Voices of The Game (Fireside Books/Simon and Schuster Trade Paperback, 1992, 642 pages, $15), has been updated to include major and minor broadcast events from radio's first game in 1921 on KDKA Pittsburgh to today's cable TV universe.
-It covers the sport's complete broadcast history and details the careers of more than 100 of its greatest characters.
-Smith brings to life such voices as Allen, Bob Costas, Red Barber, Vin Scully, Dizzy Dean, and Harry Caray.
+In 1992, baseball expert Curt Smith's monumental work, Voices of The Game (Fireside Books/Simon and Schuster Trade Paperback, 642 pages, $15), was updated to include major and minor broadcast events from radio's first game in 1921 on KDKA Pittsburgh to the curent cable TV universe.
+It covers the sport's complete broadcast history and details the careers of more than one hundred of its greatest characters.
+Smith brings to life such titanic voices as Allen, Costas, Red Barber, Vin Scully, Dizzy Dean, and Harry Caray.

-Moreover, Voices of The Game expertly weaves together the social, political, and cultural climate of the times with baseball history, placing the broadcasters in historical context.
-For example, Smith shows how Armed Forces Radio linked the World Series to World War II troops oversees; how Dean's rustic humor on the 1955-64 Game of the Week stirred small-town America; and how the 1990s decision to kill Game severely hurt baseball.
+Moreover, Voices of The Game expertly weaves together the social, political, and cultural climate of the time with baseball history, placing the broadcasters in historical context.
+For example, Smith shows how Armed Forces Radio linked the World Series to World War II troops overseas; how Dean's rustic humor on the 1953-65 Game of the Week stirred small-town America; and how the 1990s decision to kill Saturday’s Game severely hurt the sport.